ThePornDatabase/namer/install_instructions.md

 We also need to make some PUID and PUIG ones for your perms.
 It's exactly the same as above but you use variable instead of path.

 So, all of these are essentially translations between namer and Unraid.
-When you type **/config** into namer it will tell Unraid and Unraid will look in **/mnt/user/appdata/namer**.
+When you type `/config` into namer it will tell Unraid and Unraid will look in `/mnt/user/appdata/namer`.
 This also applies to all the other ones we made too.

-So go ahead and hit **Apply** and let Unraid do its thing.
-Once you do that namer will be installed but it won't run as since your config isn't where it needs to be.
+So go ahead and hit `Apply` and let Unraid do its thing.
+Once you do that namer will be installed, but it won't run as since your config isn't where it needs to be.

-**Step 2:** Go ahead and move your namer.cfg into your **/config** folder.
+**Step 2:** Go ahead and move your namer.cfg into your `/config` folder.
 You can do that via windows SMB or something of that sort.
 You can also learn how to create your config above in the Windows section.
-The only main difference is going to be your paths and the fact that, in Unraid, your **namer.cfg** doesn't need the period at the beginning.
+The only main difference is going to be your paths and the fact that, in Unraid, your `.namer.cfg` doesn't need the period at the beginning.
 If you put your folders in side of /media then your config should look like this:

 * watch_dir = `/media/watch`
 * work_dir = `/media/work`